naznine/Harnessing-Smartphone-Sensors-for-Enhanced-Road-Safety-A-Comprehensive-Dataset-and-Review/README.md

 ## Overview

-This repository contains Jupyter Notebooks and associated code for analyzing driving behavior and road anomalies using accelerometer data collected from smartphones.
-The project focuses on three main areas: technical validation, calibration, and statistical analysis of driving sessions.
+This repository contains Jupyter Notebooks and associated code for analyzing driving behavior and road anomalies using variosu sensor data collected from smartphones.
+The project focuses on three main areas: calibration, technical validation, and statistical analysis of driving sessions.

 ## Notebooks Overview